 The interesting case is if the Catalog is a semantic classification.
 Certainly it must be written in the language of the reading Librarian, plus it must make certain empirical claims about the books it references: The book immediately to the right of this Catalogue is the True History of This Catalogue, for example.
 If it were not for the fact that books are of bounded length, an additional interesting property for Catalogues would be those books that enumerate other books that encode programs with undecidable properties.

 Finally, it is clear that a catalogue in a single book cannot address arbitrary books in the Library, for the totality of the Library implies that the shortest address for an arbitrary book is the entire length of a book, leaving no room for annotation.
 Histories may be compressed, but not those texts with maximum entropy.
 So we must understand the Library not as a collection of books, but as an inter-referencing interlaced interplaying network.
 Our minutely detailed history, for example, is a catalogue pointing to several other texts to continue its duty.
-I am currently too tired to explicitly construct such an example.

 the Gnostic gospel of Basilides, the commentary on that gospel, the commentary on the commentary on that gospel, the true story of your death, the translation of every book in all languages, the interpolations of every book in all books, the treatise that Bede could have written (and did not) about the mythology of the Saxons, the lost works of Tacitus.

 This interpolation condition again necessitates the hypertextified nature of the library.

 When it was proclaimed that the Library contained all books, the first impression was one of extravagant happiness.
 All men felt themselves to be the masters of an intact and secret treasure.

 The Library’s totality belies any hope of secrecy yet ensures its immortal intactness beyond any physical destruction.